Cancellation of 2020 Prudential RideLondon

 While it is best to plan your journey in advance, remember to check for any last-minute changes before you travel.

-Cyclists will start over a three-and-a-half hour period from Queen Elizabeth Olympic Park and will naturally spread out along the route so there will be quiet and busy periods with gaps between groups of cyclists.
+Cyclists will start over a four hour period from Queen Elizabeth Olympic Park and will naturally spread out along the route so there will be quiet and busy periods with gaps between groups of cyclists.
 Event stewards will assist pedestrians in crossing the route at existing pedestrian crossing locations when safe to do so.

 Shortly before the professional cyclists pass, a group of police motorcycle escorts will pass along the route to warn spectators that the professional race is approaching.
 The cyclists will arrive, followed closely by a series of team support vehicles with spare bikes, wheels and parts, emergency services vehicles and technical officials.